 Cigna coverage policies are tools to assist in interpreting standard health coverage plan provisions.
-Select one of the links below to access Cigna’s medical or pharmacy coverage policies.
+Select one of the links below to access Cigna’s medical administrative, or drug coverage policies.

 Browse Coverage Policies

-Here you can search alphabetically or by a Current Procedural Terminology or Healthcare Common Procedure Coding System code for a Cigna coverage position.View Documents
+Here you can search alphabetically or by a Current Procedural Terminology or Healthcare Common Procedure Coding System code for a Cigna commercial coverage position which includes Medicare determinations.View Documents

 Here you can browse within categories for a Cigna coverage position.View Documents